-Why do you need to protect customer data?
+Why should you protect customer data?

 GDPR as a replacement for Wbp